davebx/kc-align/README.md

 ### Parallelization

 If the `--parallel/-p` parameter is used in genome or mixed mode, the calculations for the homology search will be split between 3 cores (if possible), decreasing runtimes by up to 35%.

+## Kc-Align In Action

+TODO

+Will post results from SARS-CoV-2 analysis